mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 as with survey data.
 I have also published peer-reviewed articles that apply machine learning and data science to educational and labor market data.

-On the technical side, I have experience with a wide range of specialized and general purpose programming languages, including Python (and Scikit-Learn), R, Stata, SAS, Perl, and Lisp.
+On the technical side, I have experience with a wide range of specialized and general purpose programming languages, including Python (and Scikit-Learn), SQL, R, Stata, SAS, Perl, and Lisp.
 I have strong knowledge of and experience with the design, conduct, and analysis of experiments.

-I have six years of experience teaching at the college level, having served for all of that time as the primary instructor for computer programming classes.
-I also taught an artificial intelligence class and assisted in a class on natural language processing.